 - 1 teaspoon baking powder

-- Preheat the oven to 350°F (177°C) and lightly grease six wells of a silicone or nonstick muffin pan.
+- Preheat the oven to 350°F (180°C) and lightly grease six wells of a nonstick muffin pan, or use a silicone pan.

 - In a medium bowl, whisk together the lupin flour, nutritional yeast, chickpea flour, psyllium husks, baking powder, and salt until thoroughly combined.
 Slowly whisk in the milk and olive oil and continue whisking until just combined.
 Let the batter sit for 5 minutes, until the psyllium gels and the batter thickens.
 The batter should be just too thick to pour.